 3B Scientific stocks acupuncture needles manufactured in Japan by world-leader SEIRIN*, the company that developed the first single-use, disposable acupuncture needle in 1978.
 Since then, SEIRIN* has been setting the standard globally for high-quality, uniform, painless acupuncture needles.

 Many aspects of the manufacturing process were developed by and are proprietary to SEIRIN*.
 From their rotational drawing process that gives the stainless steel a strong internal structure to their automated sharpening process, from their triple polishing and buffing to their electrolytic cleaning process, SEIRIN’s superior processes and technology are the reason these needles live up to their legendary reputation.

 - Learn from Traditional Chinese Medicine experts from all around the world, including well-known names such as Wang Ju-Yi (Canada), John Chen (USA), Kiiko Matsumoto (USA), Barbara Kirschbaum (Germany), Judy Becker Worsley (UK ), Josef Müller (Switzerland), Arnaud Versluys, Yair Maimon (Israel) at the 45th TCM Kongress in Rothenburg ob der Tauber, Bavaria, Germany 27-31 May 2014.
 3B Scientific will be exhibiting at the event.

-*3B Scientific Stocks SEIRIN Acupuncture Needles in the UK – you can find out more by visiting our website
+*3B Scientific Stocks Acupuncture Needles – you can find out more by visiting our website